 Newcastle upon Tyne

-PP has sat on advisory board for Roche Pharmaceuticals, undertaken consultancy work for Guidepoint Global, and received research grants from Fight for Sight and the British Thyroid Foundation.
-PP has undertaken lectures and educational events, and received academic meeting expenses from the British Endocrine Societies, European Thyroid Association, and European Group On Graves' Orbitopathy.
+PP has sat on the advisory board for Roche Pharmaceuticals, undertaken consultancy work for Guidepoint Global, and received research grants from Fight for Sight and the British Thyroid Foundation.
+PP has undertaken lectures and educational events, and received academic meeting expenses from the British Endocrine Societies, the European Thyroid Association, and the European Group On Graves' Orbitopathy.
 PP has also worked on manuscripts on behalf of the European Group on Graves' Orbitopathy.

 Dr Petros Perros would like to gratefully acknowledge Dr Douglas S. Ross, the previous contributor to this monograph.
 DSR declares that he has no competing interests.